Tay Ping Hui: Becoming A Freelance Actor

 In 2024, Tay made a significant career move by parting ways with his China-based agency GHY Culture & Media to pursue freelance acting opportunities.
 Expressing his aspirations for Hollywood, he unveiled his ambition to explore new horizons in the entertainment industry.
 Tay revealed that he had previously auditioned for a role in The Brothers Sun, but was unsuccessful.

 Other

 Tay has also performed live numerous times on stage for events such as National Day and New Year's Day countdown and has performed alongside Taiwanese stars Wu Bai and Harlem Yu.
 He has also performed the theme songs of several MediaCorp series such as The Unbeatables III and Double Happiness I. His recording of Follow Me (跟着我一起) from Honour and Passion was named the Best Drama Theme Song at the Star Awards 2007.

 Personal life

-In 2010, Tay married a university lecturer.
+In 2010, Tay married Edna Lim, a university lecturer.